Key Ranking Factors For Google Algorithm

 The Importance of Keywords

-While keyword stuffing is penalized, proper keyword placement enhances searchability.
+While keyword stuffing is penalized, proper keyword placement enhances search engine visibility.

 Best Practices for Keyword Enhancement